- Sumatran rhinos are a critically endangered species, with an estimated 30 remaining in the wild, per the IUCN Red List.

 Sumatran rhinos, who originally come from both Borneo and Sumatra, have only been found in Indonesia ever since 2019 when Malaysia’s last remaining Sumatran rhino passed away, as per Mongabay.

-According to the International Rhino Foundation, there are only about 80 Sumatran rhinos left on Earth, meaning the Sumatran rhino is the most endangered rhinoceros species in the world.
-The charity notes that poaching rhinos for their horns has been a key driver in the rapid decline of the Sumatran rhino population, which has gone down by more than 70 percent in the last two decades.
+According to the IUCN Red List, there are only about 30 Sumatran rhinos left in the wild, with the population continuing to rapidly decrease.
+The International Rhino Foundation charity notes that poaching rhinos for their horns has been a key driver in the rapid decline of the Sumatran rhino population, which has gone down by more than 70 percent in the last two decades.